va1kio/commander/README.md

+⚠️ Under construction!
+All source code hosted under this repository is under a large recode, if you plan to install Commander for your game, find the Releases section for the latest source code, or use the loader.

 # Commander

 I liked the idea of Commander, but I never liked how I coded it, with that I am hugely unmotivated to code for Commander, and more errors and typos started to come out.
 While I've archived this project previously, I feel like I can at least improve the codebase one more time, and call it as the final release, I guess?
 Honestly, really depends.